fuzzylogicxx/fuzzylogic/posts/words-and-phrases-i-always-struggle-with.md

 Single point of failure
 : a part of a system that, if it fails, the whole system fails.
 It’s a bad thing.

+Non-zero-sum game
+: in game theory, a situation where one player's gain is not necessarily another player's loss.
+There are actions from which everyone can benefit.